fredrik9000/Firmadetaljer_Android/README.md

 - Add a menu item for filtering search by zip code or company size.
 Active filters could be added above the search result.
 - The maximum number of companies returned by the API is 100.
 Add pagination behaviour so that more data is retrieved as the user scrolls.
-- Organize company details in a better way.
-The more useful information and navigatable items should be at the top.
 - (Adaptive) launcher icons.

 ## Screenshots